 In the course of the day, your hands touch various metal, steel, glass, wood and cloth surfaces.
 God forbid, they are contaminated, your hands can transfer the virus to your eyes, nose or mouth.

 By following good respiratory hygiene you protect the people around you from viruses such as cold, flu and COVID-19.
 Make sure you, and your family and friends follow good respiratory hygiene.
 Vampire cough (coughing with your elbow bent over your mouth and nose) or use a tissue and dispose it immediately.
 The virus spreads through droplets.

 If you have a fever, cough and difficulty breathing, seek medical attention.
 This will allow your family doctor to quickly direct you to the right health facility.

 If you have a travel history

-Stay at home if you begin to feel unwell, even with mild symptoms such as headache and slight runny nose.
+Self-quarantine for a minimum of 14 days.
+Continue to stay at home if you begin to feel unwell, even with mild symptoms such as headache and slight runny nose.
 Avoiding contact with others and visiting a medical facility instead will allow healthcare professionals to operate more effectively and help protect you.

 Following CSR rules to prevent Coronavirus is the only way this epidemic can be curtailed until a vaccine is found.